Mariah Carey, Nick Cannon Getting Back Together? Comedian Blamed For Singer’s Split With Bryan Tanaka?

 Nick Cannon and Mariah Carey dated for six weeks before they decided to tie the knot on a private island in the Bahamas in 2008.
 On April 2011, Carey gave birth to their twins, Moroccan and Monroe.
 In 2014, the couple separated and in the same year, the All That alum filed for divorce.
 Cannon and Carey’s divorce was finalized in 2016.

-“No one knows what it means, but it’s provocative… it gets the people going!” ????
+“No one knows what it means, but it’s provocative… it gets the people going!”????

 A post shared by Bryan Tanaka (@bryantanaka) on

 Despite having split, Nick and Mariah have remained friends.
 He also shared how they maintained their communication.
-The ex-couple also gets to spend time together, especially with the different activities that their twins are involved in, such as gymnastics class, the school and karate.
+The ex-couple also gets to spend time together, especially with the different activities that their twins are involved in, such as gymnastics class, the school, and karate.

 After her split with Cannon, Carey was linked to Australian billionaire James Packer, to whom she was engaged in July 2016.
 However, the pair ended their romance in October 2016.
 It was believed that Bryan became Mariah’s rebound after her affair with Packer fizzled.
 One source said that Bryan was the best distraction for Mariah after things ended with James, but now that she’s single again, she can give more time to herself.